 Commercial building owners and tenants increasingly want to be perceived as environmentally friendly companies.
 Energy conservation is important, particularly when it can also save costs.
 Energy efficient window and door products can pay for themselves in utility bill savings.
 Additionally, the number of commercial buildings that boast LEED (Leadership in Energy and Environmental Design) qualification, a well-known standard for environmentally friendly buildings, or meet the standards of other green building programs is on the rise.

 The United States Green Building Council’s (USGBC) recently developed LEED v4 rating system will become the only set of standards used by LEED.
 The new standards revised existing LEED standards and expanded ways for buildings to earn credit toward green practices.
 In the window and door market, the new standards allow for a wide variety of products to be used to qualify for LEED points in various categories.

-For example, windows and doors can earn points toward LEED certification via the Energy and Atmosphere category by being well-insulated, limiting the energy consumption of a structure.
+For example, sustainable windows and doors can earn points toward LEED certification via the Energy and Atmosphere category by being well-insulated, limiting the energy consumption of a structure.
 Additionally, windows and skylights that provide daylight — reducing the need for artificial lighting — can help earn Indoor Environmental Quality LEED points.
-Window and door products can also earn points under LEED v4 by being manufactured close to the construction site and by offering a sustainable product lifecycle.
+Sustainable windows and doors products can also earn points under LEED v4 by being manufactured close to the construction site and by offering a sustainable product lifecycle.